dscotese/kraken-grid/README.md

 * `Pair` is symbol (see `buy`) with the 'USD' suffix.
 * `Price` is the price for this trade.
 * The corresponding bracketed items will be missing for an order with no leverage or without a conditional close.
-* `userref` is a user-reference number derived from the UNIX TimeStamp when the order was placed.
-Extending the grid to higher sells uses a userref 10,000,000 less than the current highest sell's userref, and extending it to lower-priced buys uses a userref 1,000,000 less than the current lowest buy's userref.
-The last six digits of all userrefs are assumed to be different for every combination of price and symbol.
+* `userref` is a user-reference number created when you use the `buy` or `sell` command.
+It starts with 1 for buys and 2 for sells, followed by two digits that identify the cryptocurrency pair, and then the price without the decimal point and with leading zeroes.
+Note that this causes collisions in very rare cases like a price of $35.01 and another price for the same crypto of $350.10.
+I expect this to be too rare to fix at this time.

 If you enter anything for [SEARCH], the list will only display lines that contain what you entered, except in one case, `C`.
 If it's just the `C`, it will retrieve the last 50 orders that are no longer open (Filled, Cancelled, or Expired), but only list those that actually executed (Filled).
 If you add the userref after `C`, then it will fetch only orders with that userref, which means the buys and sells at one grid point.
 See `set` for a list of them userrefs for the grid points.
 Such orders also include the time at which the order filled completely.